benfrankel/sdmx_explorer/docs/download.md

 ]
 ```

-Now run `download example.toml` to begin the download.
+Now run `download example.toml` to begin the download
+(replace `example.toml` with the path to your download configuration file).

 You can pass multiple download configuration files to `download` to run all of them.